emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 Service Preview is installed as an additional deployment to Ambassador Edge Stack that runs in your Kubernetes cluster.

-See [installing Service Preview](service-preview-install) and [Service Preview in Action](service-preview-quickstart) to learn how to install and use Service Preview.
+See the [installing Service Preview Quick Start](service-preview-install) and [Service Preview tutorial](service-preview-tutorial) to learn how to install and use Service Preview.

 ## Reference